-I do this project with my 6th grade Vietnamese students.
-They are learning English as a second language yet with guidance and scaffolding, they are able to produce fantastic videos!
-I am fortunate to have been able to follow each and every student’s journey throughout the process of the book trailer project.
+Book Trailer Project is an excellent project for the students.
 My best advice is to think flexibly, be open to new ideas, and let the students drive the learning.
 You will be amazed by how your students communicate, collaborate, and critically analyze media.

 If you are interested in doing this project, this resource is for you!
 This pack includes:

 ✔ Book Review Template

 ✔ Book Trailer Rubric

 ✔ Peer Review Template

 ✔ Step by step guide handout for students

 ✔ Printable version of this lesson guide

 ✔ A simple PowerPoint presentation to show to students